lyleresnick/lyleresnick.github.io/_drafts/A Crash Course on VIPER.md

 ## Summary

-Here I have described the VIPER as a pipeline.
-I have shown that each stage in the pipeline has a specific purpose.

-The easiest way to determine whether you are implementing VIPER correctly is to use the rules and classes correctly and consistently.
-Your team members will thank you for that because they will know where everything is in every Scene, and in turn they will know where to place new code.
+I find that the easiest way to determine whether you are implementing VIPER correctly is to use the rules and classes correctly and consistently.

+VIPER is easy to implement if you keep it simple.

+The benefit of VIPER is the organizational lever it provides for the project.
+Everything has a place.
+Each team member knows the rules and purposes of the classes in the VIPER stack.
+This makes everyone happy!

 I think that VIPER is the perfect architecture for large codebases with frequently changing requirements.
 It is an effective antidote to the Massive ViewController problem.

-In my next blog I will demonstrate the implementation of VIPER using the Banking Report from the last [post]({{site.url}}/blog/2017/05/13/Solving-a-Complex-iOS-TableView-Part-2.html).
+In my next blog I will demonstrate an implementation of VIPER using the Banking Report from the last [post]({{site.url}}/blog/2017/05/13/Solving-a-Complex-UITableView-Part-2.html).